The grant application process explained

 Bringing your project to life

-• How well does the project meet the criteria and priorities for the fund?
+• How well the project meets the fund criteria and the priorities

 Step 8: Let us consider your application